 using utf-8 in irssi under screen

-Next, when you start the screen session, pass the ‘-U’ flag.
-This has to be passed to a new screen session - you can’t connect to an existing one this way.
+to be passed to a new screen session - you can't connect to an existing

 screen -U

-Alternatively, you can turn on the utf-8 flag for a single existing screen window by typing your hotkey (ctrl-a by default), then ‘:utf8 on’.
-This is good if you don’t want all of your windows to be utf now.
+This is good if you don't want all of your windows to be utf now.

-On the remote machine, make sure that the ‘LANG‘ environment variable is set to something UTF-8 like, for instance, I use
+On the remote machine, make sure that the 'LANG' environment variable

 export LANG=en_GB.UTF-8